VOLTTRON/volttron/examples/StandAloneFileWatcher/README.md

 enabled [True]:
 ```

-4. With a volttron activated shell this script can be run with:
+5. With a volttron activated shell, this script can be run with:
 ```
 python standalonefilewatchpublisher.py
 ```